chaseofthejungle/intro-to-message-brokers/README.md

 * Message Queueing
   + Message delivery is reliable and long-term data storage can be enabled and configured per organizational need.
-  + Message orders can be guaranteed at the partition-level.
+  + Message orders can be guaranteed (assured) at the partition-level.
   + A reliable message replay feature can be set up.
-  + ‘Consumer’ and ‘producer’ mechanisms are decoupled, for high scalability.
+  + ‘Consumer’ and ‘producer’ mechanisms are decoupled (promoting autonomous/independent communications among components), for high scalability.
   + More than one consumer group, with various processing speeds, can be enabled.
 * Instant/Real-Time Analytics
   + This is a product of consumer/producer decoupling (and the resulting high scalability) and the allowance of various consumer groups.